 Do you accept AP credit?

 Yes, we recognize most advanced placement courses and credit is awarded based on the score received on the exam.
-Please visit the advanced placement exams link at www.usu.edu/ats/apclep/ap.html.
+Please see the USU catalog for more information.

 How do I make arrangements to visit campus?

 We would love to host you on our campus for a day!
 During your visit our ambassadors will arrange for you to meet with a professor in your chosen major, schedule a meeting with an academic advisor, let you tour our residence halls, and provide information regarding scholarship and financial aid opportunities available at Utah State.
-Campus tours are available September - April at 10:15 a.m. and 1:15 p.m. on weekdays, and May - August at 10:15 a.m. on weekdays.
+Campus tours are available September - April at 9:00 a.m., 10:00 a.m. and 2:00 p.m. on weekdays.
 To experience Utah State first hand, please visit www.usu.edu/admissions/campustour and complete the Campus Tour Request Form.